This Cajun Chicken Spaghetti Squash Bake is a lightened up and lower carb version of the classic pasta dish!

 Cajun chicken pasta immediately came to mind.
-It’s a dish I rarely make and never order at restaurants.
+It’s a dish I rarely make and never order in restaurants.
 I mean, it tastes amazing, but if I were to order it, I would most likely eat the whole plate and then feel swollen and stuffed afterwards.
 I just hate that feeling.

-But!
-With our handy pasta swap, spaghetti squash, I’m ready to make a healthier version of Cajun chicken pasta.
+But with spaghetti squash as a handy pasta swap, I’m ready to make a healthier version of Cajun chicken pasta.
 To really bulk up the nutrition and serving size of the dish, I’ve added plenty of colorful bell peppers.
 Plus, I’ve lightened up the traditional spicy alfredo-like sauce by using a dab of reduced-fat cream cheese in place of heavy cream.

-Aside from roasting the squash, everything cooks up in one pan.
+Aside from roasting the squash, everything cooks in one pan.
 Here’s a breakdown of how to make this Cajun Chicken Spaghetti Squash Bake:

 - The chicken.
 Season the chicken well and brown it in a saute pan.

 - The veggies and sauce.
 Add chopped veggies to the pan and sauté until tender.
 Stir in the cream cheese until melted.

 - Bake.
 Add the squash, stir, and pop the whole pan in the oven.
 Bake for 20 minutes.

 - Garnish.
 Sprinkle fresh parsley and grated Parmesan cheese over the top.

 You have a couple different cookware options when making this recipe.
-I used a cast iron skillet for this recipe, but feel free to use any oven-safe pan will work.
+I used a cast iron skillet for this dish simply because I don’t use it enough!
+But any oven-safe pan will work.
 If you don’t own either option, make the dish in any pan or skillet and transfer the mixture to a casserole dish before baking it in the oven.